-Students are expected to wear formal uniforms.
+Students are required to wear formal uniforms.
 Once a week students are allowed to wear school sanctioned gym uniforms, usually on days when they are receiving physical education instruction.
-Tag Days are frequently allowed during the school year, giving students the opportunity to wear casual clothes in exchange for a charitable donation to a nearby social organization.
+Tag Days are frequently allowed during the school year giving students the opportunity to wear casual clothes.

 7. Do you teach foreign languages?

 Yes, as a matter of fact, foreign languages are offered across all grade levels in an age-appropriate manner.
 Students in PreK and K learn French.
 Beginning in grade 5, students are exposed to three languages in a trimester sequence: French, Spanish, and Latin.
 There is a Latin I pre-requisite in High School, both as an extension of our classical curriculum, but also to help students prepare for the SAT's.
 French and Spanish are also offered at the High School level.